Green hyperbolic complexes on Lorentzian manifolds: Green's witnesses

 \begin{rem} Recall that, for a complex of linear differential operators $(F,Q)$, the cochain complex of its sections is denoted by $\FFF \in \Ch_\bbK$, whose degree $n \in \bbZ$ component is the vector space $\FFF^n$ from \eqref{eqn:FFF} and whose differential is $Q$.
 A Green's witness $W$ for $(F,Q)$ is in particular a $(-1)$-cochain in the internal hom $[\FFF,\FFF] \in \Ch_\bbK$ whose differential $\partial W = P$ returns a $0$-coboundary whose components $P^n$ are ordinary Green hyperbolic linear differential operators.
 Since $Q$, $W$ and $P$ consist of linear differential operators, which in particular preserve supports, they naturally restrict to the cochain complexes of sections with restricted supports. \end{rem}

-\begin{rem} Our concept of Green's witness is inspired by a related concept, called gauge fixing operator, appearing in the works of Costello and Gwilliam \cite{CG,CG2}.
+\begin{rem} Our concept of Green's witness has its roots in Hodge theory and, more generally, in the theory of elliptic complexes.
+A recent and closely related concept, which inspired us, is that of gauge fixing operator, appearing in the works of Costello and Gwilliam \cite{CG,CG2}.
 We however would like to point out the following differences.
 1.)~The analogs in \cite{CG,CG2} of the differential operators $P^n$ are assumed to be elliptic instead of Green hyperbolic.
 This is due to the fact that Costello and Gwilliam consider Riemannian instead of Lorentzian manifolds $M$.
 2.)~\cite{CG,CG2} include a self-adjointness condition and a square-zero condition.
 In Definition \ref{defi:self-adj-witness}, we shall also introduce a relaxation of the square-zero condition, see item~(i), and a certain self-adjointness condition, see item~(ii).
 Let us mention that both conditions are met by all examples we shall present. \end{rem}

 \begin{ex} One observes that the de~Rham codifferential $\delta_\dR$, defined out of the metric and orientation of $M$, is a Green's witness for the de~Rham complex $(\Lambda^\bullet M, \dd_\dR)$ from Example \ref{ex:deRham}.
 Indeed, the d'Alembert operator $\Box := \delta_{\dR}\, \dd_{\dR} + \dd_{\dR}\, \delta_{\dR}$ is normally hyperbolic, hence Green hyperbolic, in all degrees.
 For $m=3$, the $1$-shift of $\delta_\dR$ defines a Green's witness $W_{\CS}$ for the complex of linear differential operators $(F_{\CS},Q_{\CS})$ associated with linear Chern-Simons theory. \end{ex}